Tax & accounting sales drive Thomson Reuters profit

-Thomson Reuters Corp (TRI.TO) (TRI.N) reported a higher-than-expected profit for the first quarter on strong sales in its tax and accounting division, and the company affirmed its outlook for the year, sending shares up nearly 2 percent.
+Thomson Reuters Corp (TRI.TO) (TRI.N) reported a higher-than-expected profit for the first quarter on strong sales in its tax and accounting division, and the company affirmed its outlook for the year.

 The global news and information provider said on Tuesday that first-quarter revenue from ongoing businesses grew 4 percent before currency changes to $3.19 billion (1.96 billion pounds), above the analysts' average forecast of $3.13 billion, according to Thomson Reuters I/B/E/S.